parekhjigar/Employee-management-flask/README.md

 ##### NOTE: Use Legacy Passowrd Encryption while setting up MySQL

+## Install Flask-SQLAlchemy and MySQL-Python:

+	`pip install flask-sqlalchemy mysql-python`

+SQLAlchemy is an Object Relational Mapper (ORM), which means that it connects the objects of an application to tables in a relational database management system.

+MYSQL-Python is a Python interface to MySQL.
+It will help us connect the MySQL database to the app.

+## Creating MySQL Database

+Login as the root user and enter your password

 	`(flaskenv):$ mysql -u root -p`

 ### Creating user with username- em_admin and password- em2020